Want the perfect workout program?Take Quiz

 As you can see, it is very hard to answer this question.
 There really is no one size fits all answer.

 Overall, you just need to listen to your body and be honest with how hard you are training.
 If you think you need a HIIT workout each week or a couple finishers to sculpt your body and lose belly fat, then do it.
 Conversely, if your weight training session was already super taxing, then skip the battle rope finisher.
 The same thing with HIIT workouts, if you have the energy, then do one, if not, then don’t.
 You want to avoid overtraining, but you also have to push yourself to make significant changes and reach your goals.

 There are plenty of good battle rope sellers on the market.
-Amazon has plenty of options to choose from too.
+Amazon has plenty of high quality battle ropes to choose from too.
 Just read the reviews to see what others have to say.

 The only thing we can suggest is that if you want the most durable battle rope, then go for a battle rope made of polydac.
 Also, avoid battle ropes with protective covers (sleeves) as they are an unnecessary way sellers differentiate themselves and charge more.

 As for length and thickness, generally speaking, the best option is a 50 foot long (although 40 feet will do) 1.5 inch thick battle rope.
 This really applies to all fitness levels and men and women (with exception of massive men and tiny women, who may want a thicker or shorter rope, respectively).

 You can learn everything about different battle rope lengths, thicknesses, and materials in our Battle Ropes Buyer’s Guide.
 All questions related to buying battle ropes are answered in that article.

 If you just trust our 50 (or 40) foot 1.5 inch Polydac battle rope recommendation, then here are some Amazon sellers that we know have good battle ropes.

 Comments will be approved before showing up.

 December 07, 2023